To my readers......

 Article Incomplete

-Guys In Uniform created many Gym Discipline scenarios which also mirrored Royale storyettes which usually featured a gym horse, providing both context and a handy frame for punishment
+Guys In Uniform created many Gym Discipline scenarios which also mirrored Royale storyettes, but without the gym horse, which had provided both context and a handy platform for punishment in the earlier images.

 ~